Jones–Liddell feud: Murders of Wiggins and Glenn

 Another Jones sympathizer by the name of Samuel Glenn made public threats against Liddell and his family.
 Liddell was tipped off that Glenn and Pryor were in town and had plans for another attempt on his life.
 On June 26, 1852, Samuel Glenn and a neighbor of Liddell's by the name of Moses Wiggins were ambushed by the road near "Trinity."
 Liddell admitted to having killed them both, but claimed that he mistook Moses Wiggins for Pryor.
 Liddell was arrested for murder.
 Liddell's friends and allies defended his actions due to the public threats that had been levied toward his life.
 Liddell hired well-established attorneys from Natchez, Louisiana.
 Despite two grand juries, Liddell was acquitted in 1854.

 The feud quieted down as a result of the American Civil War.
 Both Liddell and Jones each enlisted in support of the Confederate cause.

-Reconstruction-era
+Reconstruction Era

 Following the defeat of the Confederate States, both Liddell and Jones each returned home to try and salvage the once prosperous plantations.
 The economic fate of each man would be determined over the next five years largely by the political choices each made.
 According to Liddell:

 During these early years of reconstruction, a political divide was created that ultimately resulted in terror and lawlessness throughout the south.
 With post-war government being installed by federal forces, southern sympathizers and loyal Democrats found themselves on the outside looking in.
 Only days before President Lincoln's assassination, he installed William Pitt Kellogg as the federal collector of customs in New Orleans.
 This began a twenty-year reign by the northerner in what became known as the Kellogg Government.
 Natives of the state resisted violently and violence occurred throughout the state.